 Why?
 My reason is very simple.
 Knowing God gives me a deep-down satisfaction and security.
 It’s very different from knowing facts about God.
 It’s more like the experiences of Adam and Eve when they walked and talked with God in the Garden of Eden before their selfish rebellion against him.

 First, we need to understand that the true God is a personal, spiritual God who wants to have a personal relationship with us.
 He doesn’t NEED that relationship, since he’s not needy in any way.
 He is one God in three Persons.
-Those Persons are in perfect harmony and enjoy genuine commitment.
+Those Persons, who live forever in perfect harmony, enjoy genuine commitment.
 Amazingly, he wants to extend his relationship to us who have given our lives to him.
 In that way, you can know him, not sexually or romantically but spiritually.
 Human joy is only a tiny reflection of the constant, deep joy that God offers us.

 Second, knowing God begins with his adoption of us.
 That kind of adoption doesn’t happen because we are God, the way some people think.
-But a spiritual God chooses to make a personal relationship with us by giving us his gift of faith in Jesus Christ, who then becomes our Brother, since he is both human and divine.
+But a spiritual God chooses to have a personal relationship with us by giving us his gift of faith in Jesus Christ, who then becomes our Half-Brother, since he is both human and divine.

 Third, how can we become God’s children?
-The answer lies in Genesis 1, where the inspired writer says that God made humans in his image and likeness (verses 26-28).
-That is, we are like him in some ways without being God.
-It is exactly in this way that Jesus as fully God and fully human bridged the gap between imperfect humans and the perfect God.
-It is because Jesus lived a perfect life, died as our Substitute, and came back to permanent life that we can become God’s adopted children when we trust in him as the only Path to Paradise.
-I would enjoy answering your questions and sharing personal stories with you.
+The answer lies in Genesis 1, where the inspired writer, Moses, says that God has made humans in his image and likeness (verses 26-28).
+That is, we are like him in some ways without our being God.
+It is exactly in this way that Jesus as fully God and fully human bridged the gap between us imperfect humans and the perfect God.
+It is because Jesus lived a perfect life and died as our Substitute.
+He then came back to permanent life so that we can become God’s adopted children when we trust in him.
+He is the only Path to Paradise.
+I would enjoy sharing personal stories and ideas with you.